tschneidereit/proposal-typed-objects/explainer.md

 A Struct type appends additional internal slots to the instances' layout: existing slots are never overridden, so sub-types can safely be treated as instances of their base types.

-#### Overriding named fields and members
+#### Overriding named fields

-Named fields and members can be overridden, however there are a few restrictions:
+Named fields can be overridden, but some restrictions apply:
- - Overriding a typed field must preserve both its type and whether it's mutable or immutable.
- - A typed field cannot override an untyped member.
+ - A field can't change from mutable to immutable and vice-versa.
- - An untyped member cannot override a typed field.
+ - The type of mutable fields is invariant—the field's type must be exactly the same as the overridden field's type.
+ - The type of immutable fields is covariant—the field's type can be a sub-type of the overridden field's type.

+#### Exotic behavior of Struct type instances

+Struct type instances are exotic objects in two ways:

+ 1. They are [immutable prototype exotic objects](https://tc39.github.io/ecma262/#sec-immutable-prototype-exotic-objects).
+See the section on [read-only prototypes](#read-only-prototype) below.
+ 2. They override the same set of internal methods as [Integer-Indexed Exotic Objects](https://tc39.github.io/ecma262/#sec-integer-indexed-exotic-objects) to provide special handling of integer-index property keys, as [described above](#typed-fields).

 ### Prototypes